thales-markets/thales-improvement-proposals/TIPs/TIP-51.md

 The discount is applied to the pricing of the option.
 As price of the short option is 20 cents, a 10% discount takes that price down to 18 cents.

 Let's go back to the state where AMM has 10,000 DOWN options starting at 10% discount.
 What if someone wants to buy more than 10,000 options?

-E.g. someone wants to buy 15k options.
+1. Someone wants to buy 15k options.
 We established he will get a 5% discount for 10,000 options, so he pays for those 19 cents a piece.
-The remaining 5,0000 options is subject to a positive skew impact, starting at 0% and ending at 5%, so an average of 2.5%.
+The remaining 5,000 options is subject to a positive skew impact, starting at 0% and ending at 10%, so an average of 5%.
-The positive skew impact is applied to the profits, so we have to calculate how much 2.5& premium is from 80 cents profit and then calculate how much skew impact is that on the price itself.
+The positive skew impact is applied to the profits, so we have to calculate how much 5% premium is from 80 cents profit and then calculate how much skew impact is that on the price itself.

-`(80x0.025/20) x 100 = 10% skew impact on the price`
+`(80x0.05/20) x 100 = 20% skew impact on the price`

 The resulting skew impact for his quote is:
-`(10,000 * (-5%)+5000 * 10%) / 15000 = 0`
+`(10,000 * (-5%)+5000 * 20%) / 15000 = 0.033`  so his avg skew on that quote is 3.3%

+2.Someone wants to buy 12k options.
+We established he will get a 5% discount for 10,000 options, so he pays for those 19 cents a piece.
+The remaining 2,000 options is subject to a positive skew impact, starting at 0% and ending at 4%, so an average of 2%.
+The positive skew impact is applied to the profits, so we have to calculate how much 2% premium is from 80 cents profit and then calculate how much skew impact is that on the price itself.

+`(80x0.02/20) x 100 = 8% skew impact on the price`

+The resulting skew impact for his quote is:
+`(10,000 * (-5%)+2000 * 8%) / 12000 = -0.02833` So he gets a 2.833% discount for the full quote of 12k

+3.Someone wants to buy 17k options.
+We established he will get a 5% discount for 10,000 options, so he pays for those 19 cents a piece.
+The remaining 17,0000 options is subject to a positive skew impact, starting at 0% and ending at 14%, so an average of 7%.
+The positive skew impact is applied to the profits, so we have to calculate how much 7% premium is from 80 cents profit and then calculate how much skew impact is that on the price itself.

+`(80x0.07/20) x 100 = 28% skew impact on the price`

+The resulting skew impact for his quote is:
+`(10,000 * (-5%)+7000 * 28%) / 17000 = 0.085` So he gets 8.5% premium applied to the price.
+Since its a positive number it needs to be transformed into a SkewImpact from profit.
+(20x1.085 - 20)/80 = 0.02125 => 2.125% is the resulting skew impact

 ## Implementation